 Regarding the Phase IB survey within Bayonne Block 13, Lot 1, a review of the shovel test logs (Appendix G) and artifact catalog (Appendix H) suggests a fairly intact soil stratigraphy was identified across the testing area typified in urban landscape development consisting of areas of disturbance but also areas of intact stratigraphy consisting of an upper twentieth century level followed by nineteenth (and possibly late eighteenth century) stratigraphy.
 Therefore, Block 13, Lot 1 appears to contain intact archaeological deposits developed during the historic period (possibly as early as the late eighteenth century) and developed by the early nineteenth century.
 In addition, STP 6 may contain an early nineteenth century feature based on the depth of the deposits identified.
-Based on the lack of twentieth century artifacts within the lower STP levels suggestive of post-depositional site activity, Phase II archaeological survey will assess the identified archaeological deposits for inclusion on the New Jersey and National Registers of Historic Places and will require an HPO-approved Phase II work plan.
+Based on the lack of twentieth century artifacts within the lower STP levels suggestive of post-depositional site activity, Phase II archaeological survey within the APE for Bayonne Block 13, Lot 1 will be necessary.
+Phase II archaeological survey will assess the identified archaeological deposits for inclusion on the New Jersey and National Registers of Historic Places and will require an HPO-approved Phase II work plan.